-Honoring Dr. Martin Luther King, Jr. in metro Detroit
+Honoring Dr. Martin Luther King, Jr. in Metro Detroit

+The entire country will come together to honor the late Rev. Dr. Martin Luther King, Jr. on Monday, Jan.
+15, and in the days before.
 The civil rights leader is honored every year on the third Monday to honor the impactful changes he pioneered, his monumental work on the civil rights movement, and his expansive community leadership.

-King, who was assassinated on April 4, 1968, at the young age of 39, would have turned 93 on Jan.
-15, 2023.
+King, who was assassinated on April 4, 1968, at the young age of 39, would have turned 94 on Jan.
+15, 2024.

 Each year on MLK Day, there are events held throughout metro Detroit cities and museums.
 Below you’ll find some of the events in the area.